Hair Density: What It Is, Why It Matters & How You Can ID Yours

 What is average hair density?

-One study found that age likely plays a role, with participants' hair density decreasing as they got older.
+One study found that age likely plays a role, with participants' hair density decreasing2 as they got older.
 This makes sense, as people often experience "thinning" with age—which is actually lessening density.

 Certified trichologist and founder of Advanced Trichology William Gauntiz, WTS, says that the average hair density is based on genetics, but there are patterns among different hair colors.
 "Blondes typically have the greatest volume of individual strands per scalp at approximately 140,000 hairs," he says.
 "Brunettes have approximately 120,000 hairs on average, and redheads have the least amount of density with around 90,000 hairs."

 To no surprise, there are a variety of ways you can measure hair density.
 For starters, if you're making a visit to your local trichologist, Gauntiz says a microscope can be used to analyze the scalp and determine how many hairs are growing per hair follicle and per square centimeter.
 "Individuals can grow between one and six hairs per follicle," Gauntiz says.
 "Those producing one to two hairs per follicle would be considered low density, three to four would be average, and five to six per would be high."

 If you're looking for a hair density test you can do at home, Porter suggests taking a front section of your hair and pulling it to the side.
 "If your scalp is very visible, you have low density, but if you can barely see the scalp, you have high density," she says.
 "If you're anywhere in between, that's medium density."
 It's also important to note that different areas of the scalp can have different densities.
 So, don't be alarmed if one area of your hair seems denser than others.
 According to the pros, that's totally normal.

 You can also try the ponytail test if your hair is long enough: